Hardsoup/MiauE/README.md

 Access: Request a copy of the data we store about you.
 Deletion: Request that we delete your data.
 Opt-Out: Stop using the Bot and revoke its permissions in your Discord server.
-To exercise these rights, contact us at discord: kefnatl.
+To exercise these rights, contact us at discord: kefnatyl.

 6. Data Security
 We take appropriate technical and organizational measures to secure your data and protect it from unauthorized access, alteration, or disclosure.